 While this component of the fulfillment industry does exist, this viewpoint is limited.
 This list is a compilation of some of the many career opportunities in the fulfillment industry that job-seekers may be surprised to learn are available.

-There are many fulfillment companies that cover various components of the supply chain, but there is a great deal of overlap between them.
+Many fulfillment companies cover various components of the supply chain, but there is a great deal of overlap between them.
 As a result of intense competition, web development opportunities abound.

 Creating a stable, attractive, and client-friendly website is essential in this industry, and talented web developers are in high demand.
-The best part about this high demand is that you will largely have freedom to work with a firm who will enable you to adhere to your creative vision.
+The best part about this high demand is that you will largely have the freedom to work with a firm that will enable you to adhere to your creative vision.

 Imaging and branding go hand in hand, and with the glut of competition, fulfillment companies are constantly in need of creative people who can help message their services creatively and engagingly.